Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Courtyard by Marriott Washington Capitol Hill/Navy Yard

-Fifteen minute walk from Nationals Ballpark and across the street from the kid-friendly Washington Canal Park.
+It is a fifteen-minute walk from Nationals Ballpark and across the street from the kid-friendly Washington Canal Park.
 Amenities include access to an indoor pool, express check-in and check-out, and in-house dining options.
 Pets allowed.

 Grab the best rates and availability now